Mingding Doctrine

 (14:22)

-- Teacher, some people are naturally timid, afraid of this and that, even afraid of God.
-She also wants to seek God earnestly, follow the homework and engage in prayer warfare, hoping to break free from this bondage of fear.
-However, her words often reveal a wait-and-see attitude.
-What methods can be used to give such a person a push?
+1. Teacher, some people are naturally timid, fearing this and that, even fearing God.
+They want to seek God diligently, follow the homework, and engage in prayer warfare to break free from this bondage of fear.
+However, their words often reveal a wait-and-see attitude.
+What methods can be used to give such people a push?
 (Ai Wei's question)

 (17:31)